newDDF/NPC-icons/DISCLAIMER.md

 ## Licenses, Copyrights & Trademarks

 > [!IMPORTANT]\
-> The addition of licenses to Simple Icons is an ongoing project.
-Hence, the absence of license data for a particular icon does not imply that the icon is not released under a license.
+> The addition of licenses to NPC-icons is not yet an ongoing project.
+Addistionary, the absence of license data for a particular icon does not imply that the icon is not released under a license.

 <!-- markdownlint-disable-next-line no-blanks-blockquote -->